sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Spy Gadget

-Beginning at 6th level, youíve either acquired or made a special covert spy gadget.
+Beginning at 6th level, you√≠ve either acquired or made a special covert spy gadget.
 This spy gadget often takes the form of a watch or wrist PCD, but can be your choice of any innocuous object or piece of apparel that you wear or carry on your person.
 While not in use your spy gadget has the benefits of a Concealed Weapon augment.
 When you first gain your spy gadget, choose 3 of the following items and weapons:

 * Airhypo
 * Binoculars